ericzhonghou/PokeDash/README.md

 <h3>How does it work?</h3>
 This application consists of four microservices.
 <h4>PokeScan</h4>
-Extracts live data from game servers to locate all the Pokemon near a person's geolocation
+~Extracts live data from game servers to locate all the Pokemon near a person's geolocation~ Generates a random Pokemon from the Pokedex, giving the Pokemon a random location and time to live.
+Niantic's recent antics made the original function of PokeScan too difficult to figure out.
+(This will likely be investigated further at a later time.)
 <h4>PokeUber</h4>
 Uses Uber's API to calculate the travel time and cost of reaching each nearby Pokemon from a person's current location
 <h4>PokeRank</h4>